A survey on spectral conditions for some extremal graph problems: Extremal spectral problem for Tur a n type

 It is easy to see that the vertex-chromatic number $\chi (W_{2k})=4$ and $W_{2k}$ is color-critical, that is, there is an edge $e\in W_{2k}$ such that $\chi (W_{2k}\setminus e) =3$.
 The Erd\H{o}s--Stone--Simonovits Theorem \ref{thm361} implies that $\mathrm{ex}(n,W_{2k})= e(T_3(n)) + o(n^2)$.
 In 2013, Dzido proved the exact Tur\'{a}n number by using Corollary \ref{corooddcy}.

 \begin{theorem}[Dzido \cite{Dzi2013}] For all $k\ge 3$ and $n\ge 6k-10$, then

 \end{theorem}

 For odd wheels, we know that $\chi (W_{2k+1}) =3$ and the Erd\H{o}s--Stone--Simonovits Theorem \ref{thm361} implies the asymptotic value $\mathrm{ex}(n,W_{2k+1})= n^2/4 + o(n^2)$.
 We remark here that the exact extremal number of odd wheels was recently determined by Yuan \cite{Yuan2021} for sufficiently large $n$ by applying the stability method.
 The problem for odd wheels is more complicated than that of even wheels since the odd wheels are not color-critical.
+In 2022, the spectral extremal problem was proved by Cioab\u{a}, Desai and Tait \cite{CDT21}.

 In 2008, Nikiforov \cite{Niki2008} proved an analogue of the Bondy--Woodall Theorem \ref{coro2103} in terms of the spectral radius for the existence of cycles with consecutive lengths.

 \begin{theorem}[Nikiforov \cite{Niki2008}] Let $G$ be a graph of sufficiently large order $n$ with $\lambda (G)>\sqrt{\left\lfloor {n^2}/{4}\right\rfloor}$.
 Then $G$ contains a cycle of length $t$ for $t\le {n}/{320}$. \end{theorem}